yukukotani/ts-bench/README.md

 ## 📖 Vision & Principles

-This project is strongly inspired by benchmarks like Aider-Polyglot.
+This project is strongly inspired by benchmarks like [Aider Polyglot](https://aider.chat/2024/12/21/polyglot.html).
 Rather than measuring the performance of large language models (LLMs) alone, it focuses on evaluating the **agent layer**—the entire AI coding assistant tool, including prompt strategies, file operations, and iterative logic.

 Based on this vision, the benchmark is designed according to the following principles: